cosmos-developer/baby/docs/chapter_4/lesson_12.md

 # Lesson 12: Dive deeper into app_state module configuration (auth, bank, staking)

-In this lesson, I will continue to introduce more important fields in the genesis.json file (auth, bank, staking).
+In this lesson, I will talk about three fields in app_state (auth, bank, staking) in genesis.json.
+* app_state: defines the initial state of the state-machine.
+* auth: is responsible for specifying the base transaction and account types for an application.
+Where all basic transaction validity checks(signatures, nonces, auxiliary fields) are performed and show the account keeper, which allows other modules to read, write, and modify accounts.
+* base_account: defines a base account type.
+It contains all the necessary fields for basic account functionality.
+Any custom account type should extend this type for additional functionality (e.g. vesting)
+* bank: includes params and balances for account.
+* staking: holders of the native staking token of the chain can become validators and can delegate tokens to validators, ultimately determining the effective validator set for the system.

 ## Guidelines

 1. initialize a node
 bash scripts/test-node-deploy.sh --install --initialize
 2. try to find genesis.json in ~/.baby/config.
 Look for this paragraph
-3. app_state: defines the initial state of the state-machine.
+3. There are three fields that you need to care about.
+Explaination is already in the file.

 ![client configuration](images/auth_genesis.png)

-* auth: in this field, we will take care of each field account
 ```bash
 "accounts": [
         {